-divides all memory resources into three types: unprotected memory, Flexible Secure Memory ({\mem}) and TrustZone's secure memory (Figure~\ref{fig:rs-memory}).
-Both the unprotected memory and {\mem} are the normal memory of TrustZone.
-The previous one is used by the untrusted OS and applications.
-The {\mem} is a flexible, page-granular secure-memory abstraction designed for secure LLM inference.
-Any unprotected memory page can be switched to {\mem} page, which can later be recalled back to the unprotected memory when memory pressure rises or the {\mem} is unused.
+divides all memory resources into three types: unprotected memory, {\mem}, and TrustZone's secure memory (Figure~\ref{fig:rs-memory}).
+Both unprotected memory and {\mem} are the normal memory of TrustZone.
+Unprotected memory is used by the untrusted OS and applications.
+The {\mem} is a recallable, page-granular secure-memory abstraction designed for secure LLM inference.
+Any unprotected memory page can be switched to a {\mem} page, which can later be returned to unprotected memory when memory pressure rises or the {\mem} is unused.

-As shown in Figure~\ref{fig:rs-memory}, a Flex-Monitor, running in the EL2, isolates all {\mem} from the untrusted OS kernel by leveraging Stage-2 Page Table (S2PT).
-During the {\mem} pages allocation, the untrusted kernel first allocates a set of free unprotected pages.
-Details about the {\mem} management is shown in Section~\ref{subsec:rs-alloc}.
-Then, the Flex-Monitor unmaps the intermediate physical address (IPA) to physical address (PA) mapping for these pages by configuring the S2PT.
-And these pages are switched to {\mem} pages.
-Both the untrusted kernel and applications cannot access them.
-After the allocation, the secure-world trusted OS maps the {\mem} pages to the {\sys} Framework's address space (details in Section~\ref{sec:framework}).
-During {\mem} recall, the Flex-Monitor remaps these pages in the normal world's S2PT, and returns them to the normal-world kernel.
+As shown in Figure~\ref{fig:rs-memory}, the Flex-Monitor, running at EL2, isolates all {\mem} from the untrusted OS kernel by leveraging the Stage-2 Page Table (S2PT).
+For each {\mem} page, the Flex-Monitor removes the IPA-to-PA mapping of that page from the normal-world S2PT.
+Therefore, neither the untrusted OS nor its applications can access it.
+After allocation, the secure-world Trusted OS maps the {\mem} pages into the {\sys} Framework's address space.
+Details about the {\sys} Framework are provided in Section~\ref{sec:framework}.
+If a {\mem} page is reclaimed, the Flex-Monitor remaps it in the normal-world S2PT and returns ownership to the normal-world OS.

-\textbf{DMA Protection:} Direct memory access (DMA) may be abused to access the {\mem} pages.
-The Flex-Monitor prevents it by removing the VA-to-PA mapping for the {\mem} pages in the SMMU, which performs the address translation for DMA operations.
-Flex-Monitor first unmaps the MMIO region for the SMMU in the S2PT, to hook the modifications to the SMMU base address registers.
-Then it gets the enabled SMMU page table and can unmap the {\mem} pages from it.
-The SMMU base address registers are rare-access registers, the hooking only triggers very small overhead.
-The On-demand Protection mechanism can further reduce the protection overhead (Section~\ref{subsec:rs-ondemand}).
+\textbf{DMA Protection:} Direct Memory Access (DMA) may be abused to access {\mem} pages.
+The Flex-Monitor prevents this by removing DMA mappings for {\mem} pages from the SMMU page tables, which perform address translation for DMA operations.
+The Flex-Monitor first unmaps the SMMU's MMIO region in the S2PT, so that any updates to SMMU configuration registers trap to the Flex-Monitor.
+It then tracks or validates active SMMU page-table roots and removes mappings for {\mem} pages.
+Since the SMMU base address registers are rarely accessed, the hooking overhead is minimal.
+The on-demand protection mechanism can further reduce this protection overhead (Section~\ref{subsec:rs-ondemand}).